SOME SOLUTIONS TO THE HIGH

 COST OF MEDICATIONS

 It pays to shop around.
-Here’s a recent example, and please bear with us because it seems so unbelievable: In Oct 2016 ninety tablets of generic Crestor was $883 at a local Walgreens, $796 at King Soopers and $60.63 at Costco.
+Here’s a recent example about the unbelievably high cost of medications: In October 2016 ninety tablets of generic Crestor was $883 at a local Walgreens, $796 at King Soopers and $60.63 at Costco.

 Online services such as GoodRx.com can save you money on name-brand medicine.
 For example, in January 2017 ten capsules of the flu medication TamiFlu was around $135, but with a coupon from GoodRx.com it was $37.91, an out-of-pocket cost that was significantly less than the typical insurance co-pay.